ssdong/tech-stack-webcrawler/README.md

 # tech-stack-webcrawler

-A web crawler for data mining about technology stacks of different tech companies.
+A web crawler for data mining about different technologies that companies use..